-A. As irritable bowel syndromes and diseases may have many causes, a healthy diet to support their digestion and immune system is paramount.
+A. As irritable bowel syndromes and diseases may have many causes, a healthy diet to support their digestion and the immune system is paramount.
 Furchild is formulated to be the most easily digestible cat food and to provide support to maintain a healthy digestive tract.

 Raw diets are easily digestible due to the presence of naturally occurring enzymes in the meat and high moisture content.
 At Furchild, we add gelatin to our diets to enhance the digestive process.
 Gelatin is high in the amino acid glycine (as well as many others), which increases the hydrochloric acid (HCl) content of the stomach, as well as other gastric secretions.
 This is very beneficial for pets that are eating a high protein diet.
 Our dogs and cats generally have very acidic stomachs, but many pets come to eat raw after being ill and have compromised immune systems and sluggish digestion.
-Dogs and cats without digestive problems can also benefit from the presence of the added amino acids that gelatin provide.
+Dogs and cats without digestive problems can also benefit from the presence of the added amino acids that gelatin provides.
 See the blog post about the many benefits of gelatin!

-Gelatin is also a wonderful source of collagen that is necessary for maintenance and repair of the digestive lining (as well as all epithelial tissue and joints).
+Gelatin is also a wonderful source of collagen that is necessary for the maintenance and repair of the digestive lining (as well as all epithelial tissue and joints).
 IBD and IBS cause a breakdown of this lining which not only contributes to many of the bowel symptoms associated with IBS and IBD, but can lead to general lower immunity.
 A healthy gut leads to a healthy immune system.

 At Furchild we don’t use ground bone from our products.
 While we agree that chewing on raw bones is extremely beneficial for cats and dogs, large pieces of bone can be difficult to digest for cats with inflammatory or irritable bowel diseases.
-The bone and meat is ground four separate times and as a result the texture is like a paste which makes it easier for your cat to digest.
+The bone and meat are ground four separate times and as a result, the texture is like a paste which makes it easier for your cat to digest.

 Contact us if you have any questions or concerns about your cat’s IBS or IBD.